jeffbuttars/django-futures/README.md

-django-tornado
+Django Futures
 ==============

-Tornado integration for Django
+Asynchronous views and Tornado integration for Django

 This is currently in heavy development and the master branch is in now way stable and won't be for a little while.